MarkLogicUniversity/ml-gradle-series/README.md

 ## Overview:

-In the [**ml-gradle** series] (http://mlu.marklogic.com/ondemand/index.xqy?q=Series%3A%22ml-gradle%22), we'll examine the **ml-gradle** plug-in for Gradle.
+In the [**ml-gradle** series](http://mlu.marklogic.com/ondemand/index.xqy?q=Series%3A%22ml-gradle%22), we'll examine the **ml-gradle** plug-in for Gradle.
 The plug-in adds custom Gradle tasks and properties to deploy a wide-range of configurations to MarkLogic servers.

 Here is a short list of example resources that can be deployed with **ml-gradle**.